 While a stock photo agent handles all the work, creating your own site means you do all the work.

 - Building the website

 - Prepping all the digital image files (processing, captions, keywords)

 - Monitoring the sales channels every day

 You can build a full e-commerce photo website to handle stock photo sales without you being there.
-Companies such as Ktools and Stockphotobox create software that allows you to easily set up a website for convenient purchases and download.
+Companies such as Ktools and Stockphotobox create software that allows you to easily set up stock photography websites for convenient purchases and download.

 If you do not want to build your own site, look at Photoshelter.
 It’s similar to a photo agency but is also a hosting site for photographers to sell their images.

 Everything you need in a site is there.
 You upload your photos, add captions, keywords, set your pricing, then market to your clients.
 These photography sites will handle all transactions for you.

 This is my friend Brenda Tharp’s Photoshelter site where she offers her landscape and travel photography for licensing.